 I spoke on a panel at UCLA week before last and got an email today from John Anzelc asking:

-- Coming from a design background with only some basic HTML/CSS skills (with a little bit of Java way back in high school), this site what coding skills will I see the biggest benefit from learning if I want to get into UX design?
+- Coming from a design background with only some basic HTML/CSS skills (with a little bit of Java way back in high school), what coding skills will I see the biggest benefit from learning if I want to get into UX design?

 My somewhat expanded response follows — books and websites are linked where appropriate.

 Every career is a collection of skills.
 The deeper and broader your base of skills, the more you can accomplish and the higher level you can work at.
 At this particular moment of history, I’d say that a designer who wants to work on web and software products today should know at least: